sullof/requi/README.md

 # urequ

-A simple cli command to know which fucking path we have to require when we have a complex project.
+A simple cli command to know WTF is the correct path to be required when we have a complex project.

 ## Install